commercetools/ui-kit/src/components/tooltip/README.md

 #### Working with disabled child elements

-When you use a tooltip with a disabled element, you should the style `pointer-events: none` to the disabled element to stop it from capturing events.
+When you use a tooltip with a disabled element, you should define the style `pointer-events: none` to the disabled element to stop it from capturing events.

+The Button components from `ui-kit` already support this functionality.

 ```js
 <Tooltip